 The time period can fluctuate based on these factors:

 Your coverage depends on the pet insurance policy you purchased for your animal.
-This means that coverage is different between Accident-Only and Accident & Illness plans and varies based on whether or not you included a Preventive Add-On.
+This means that coverage is different between Accident-Only and Accident & Illness plans and varies based on whether or not you included a Wellness Coverage add-on.

 No pet insurance company currently covers pre-existing conditions.
 It’s also important to note the difference between pre-existing conditions and hereditary conditions.